jackpan123/java-se-action/README.md

-Suppose  You  want find delay greater than 0 and origin airport is ABE.
-You should define doubleAndFilter method and accept two conditon variables.
+Suppose You want to find delay greater than 0 and the origin airport is ABE.
+You should define the doubleAndFilter method and accept two condition variables.

 ```java
 // You can find delay greater than 0 and origin airport is ABE.